 In comparing between onshore and subsea strategic options, we have discounted the latter from an economic perspective.
 The subsea HVDC solution would be significantly more expensive to both build and maintain over a 40-year period.
-The onshore option that we are taking forward has a capital cost estimate (including substations) of $\mathfrak{L}1,074$ million, compared to $\mathfrak{L}4,391.7$ million for an equivalent subsea option (including substations).
+The onshore option that we are taking forward has a lifetime cost estimate of £2,032 million, compared to £9,198.7 million for an equivalent subsea option.